 But even if you talk to a bank representative over the phone or visit a branch, the key is to let them know that you want to opt out.

+That way you eliminate the need for overdraft protection completely.
 It’s a great way to stay out of the danger zone without subjecting yourself to any possible ripoff fees.

 “Your bank or credit union lets you know when your balance is getting low,” Clark says.
-“That should give you the ‘Whoa, be careful spending any money at all signa’ — at least until further deposits are made.”
+“That should give you the ‘Whoa, be careful spending any money at all signal’ — at least until further deposits are made.”

 - Calculate your income

 - Knock out debt and build your savings

 When you’re following a well-made budget, you’ll be able to sleep well at night without worrying about where your next dollar is coming from or going to.
 Most financial experts say you should aim to build up at least a $1,000 rainy day fund.